Armagh County Museum: Costume

 Paterson's contacts with many of the Armagh landed gentry went back to his early days when he managed Couser's grocers in Armagh during the 1920s.
 Decades later when many of the "big houses" were closing up, many of the people he had done business back then donated the contents of their ancestors' wardrobes.

 Art

 The art collection can be divided into the following broad categories: paintings by local artists; paintings of local people; and works representing county Armagh's buildings and topography.

 There are also paintings from Northern Irish artists such as T.P.
 Flanagan, Maurice MacGonigal, Beatrice Glenavy, James Humbert Craig, Maurice Wilks, John Luke, Cecil Maguire, James Sinton Sleator, William Conor, and Charles Lamb.
-Most of the older family portraits are by unknown artists with some exceptions, including Stephen Slaughter's portrait of Primate Hoadly and Martin Cregan's portraits of Leonard Dobbin and Sir William Verner.The oils and acrylics were photographed by the Public Catalogue Foundation and can be browsed on ArtUK's website.
+Most of the older family portraits are by unknown artists with some exceptions, including Stephen Slaughter's portrait of Primate Hoadly and Martin Cregan's portraits of Leonard Dobbin and Sir William Verner.

 The English watercolour artist Cornelius Varley toured Ireland in 1808 and his pencil drawings of Armagh city and Markethill are also in the collection.